Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

-The first thing I would correct in the imported build title is the class name.
-Diablo IV does not have a Warlock, and if you searched for the German Hexenmeister or a “demon summoner” setup, the real match in Diablo IV: Season of Infernal Chaos is a Lord of Hatred Necromancer.
-The version worth building is a summon-heavy Necromancer that uses minion pressure, Ultimate scaling, and the Unique Chaos Perk Alter the Balance to turn Army of the Dead into your main damage button instead of a long-cooldown panic cast.
+If you searched for a Diablo IV “Warlock” or a German Hexenmeister demon-summoner build, the class does not exist.
+The real match in Season 10, the Season of Infernal Chaos, is a Lord of Hatred Necromancer: a summon-heavy build that uses minion pressure, Ultimate scaling, and the Unique Chaos Perk Alter the Balance to turn Army of the Dead into your main damage button instead of a long-cooldown panic cast.

 Advertisement